timpratim/Speech-To-Text-guide/README.md

 **Task**: In a new git branch named "downloading-video", append code to your program from Step 1 for downloading a video using a YouTube link.
 Add a "download" command to ur CLI for testing this functionality.

+We will provide only the ID of the yt link and not the complete link.

 **Depedencies**

 `go get github.com/kkdai/youtube/v2`